In this chapter, unless the context otherwise requires:

 (d) Screening, identifying, assessing, interpreting, nonmedical diagnosing and rehabilitating cognitive and communication disorders.

-(e) Assessing, selecting and developing augmentative and alternative communication systems and providing training in the use of these systems and assistive listening devices.
+(e) Assessing, selecting and developing augmentative and alternative communication systems and providing training in using these systems and assistive listening devices.

-(f) Providing aural rehabilitation and related counseling services to hearing impaired persons and their families.
+(f) Providing aural rehabilitation and related counseling services to persons who are deaf or hard of hearing and their families.

 (g) Enhancing speech-language proficiency and communication effectiveness.